freies-deutsches-hochstift/virtual-time-travel/README.md

 ### Documentation

-The documentation is using docsify.
-This is a client side only tool.
+The documentation is using Docsify.
+This is a client-side-only tool.

-- Client side only Markdown renderer
+- Client-side only Markdown renderer
-- To serve it localy, just use a http server.
+- To serve it locally, just use an HTTP server.

 ```
 npm install --global http-server